dimitarpg13/deep_learning_for_image_processing/README.md

-# Deep Learning Architectures and Algorithms for solving Image Processing problems
+# Deep Learning Architectures and Algorithms for solving Image Processing problems and related Generative Tasks

 this repo is a work in progress.